|

 rejected?
 At that time you did not feel

-to change your mood yet.
+it appropriate to change your mood yet.

 In a similar fashion we have to ready